tinacms/tina.io/content/guides/tina-cloud/add-tinacms-to-existing-site/content-modelling.md

 ### Fields

 Fields instruct the Content API of the type expected for example, `text`, as well as the queryable name and the name to display to your content team.
 Fields are an array of objects that are a child of collections.
-We use this to retrieve the content from the markdown or json files, this fields should map to your _frontmatter_ ,  and we also use this to create the UI elements for editing.
+We use this to retrieve the content from the Markdown or JSON files, these fields should map to your _frontmatter_ ,  and we also use this to create the UI elements for editing.

 ```json
 fields: [